Decoupled Alignment for Robust Plug-and-Play Adaptation: Experimental Studies

 \section{Experimental Studies}

 We perform a series of experiments to evaluate \sys in enhancing the alignment performance of unaligned models against unethical prompts, in \autoref{sub:alignment}.
 We also assess the impact of the \sys aligner on the model's performance in \autoref{sub:performance}, including linguistic capabilities and reasoning abilities.
-Lastly, we conduct an ablation study to investigate the influence of the replacement layer in \autoref{sec:ablation}, including the model's safety and overall performance.
+Lastly, we conduct an ablation study in \autoref{sec:ablation} to examine how the choice of fusion layer affects both model safety and overall performance.

-\paragraph{Models and Parameter Efficiency.} We validate our method on 17 widely-used LLMs from 3 different families, reported in \cref{tab:model}.
+\paragraph{Models and Parameter Efficiency.} We validate our method on 17 widely-used LLMs from 3 different families, reported in \cref{tab:model} in Appendix.
 These models include both foundational and fine-tuned models, with the fine-tuning approach including SFT, DPO, and RLHF.
 Further, \autoref{tab:model} classifies the models based on their family and the aligned and unaligned models.
 We defer the details of these aligned and unaligned models in \autoref{ap:unaligned}.
-In our experiments, we identify the layers for replacement using delta debugging (\autoref{alg:aligner}).
-In \autoref{tab:model}, we also report that the \sys aligner is very parameter-efficient. \sys not only updates an average of 6.26\% of parameters accross 3 model families, it also updates as little as 3.25\% parameters in the commonly used LLama-2-7b.
+In our experiments, we identify the layers for model fusion using delta debugging (\autoref{alg:aligner}).
+In \autoref{tab:model}, we also report that the \sys aligner is very parameter-efficient. \sys not only updates an average of 6.26\% of parameters across 3 model families, it also updates as little as 3.25\% parameters in the commonly used Llama-2-7b.